Wilfred/difftastic/README.md

 Total parses: 886; successful parses: 801; failed parses: 85; success percentage: 90.41%
 ```

-The aim is to build unit testcases from selected failure classes and 100%.
+The aim is to build unit testcases from selected failure classes and slowly get to 100%.

 ## Todo